hlynch/Biometry2021/docs/Week-8-lab.md

 ## [1] 0.1984013
 ```

-Now we get what R has returned for the standard error on the co-efficient for the Station=0 group.
-Its important to recognize that your intuition to use the standard deviation within the Station=0 group to estimate the standard error of the coefficient is not wrong, but that by pooling the data, we can get a more precise estimate of that residual standard deviation.
+Now we get what R has returned for the standard error on the co-efficient for the Station=0 group. **<span style="color: green;">Checkpoint #2: Does this make sense?</span>** Its important to recognize that your intuition to use the standard deviation within the Station=0 group to estimate the standard error of the coefficient is not wrong, but that by pooling the data, we can get a more precise estimate of that residual standard deviation.
 Notice also that the only difference in standard errors between the different stations comes from the different sample sizes.

 ##Contrasts
 In lecture on Tuesday we discussed several other contrasts.
 Let's start with the Helmhert contrast.